skaloronnie/test/Optimizing software in C++.md

 about the chain of function calls** and it needs to follow the **track backwards though the function calls to check for all the necessary cleanup jobs** to do.
 This is called stack unwinding.
-All functions have to save some information for the exception handler, even if no exception ever happens.
+All functions have to save some information for the exception handler, **even if no exception ever happens**.
 This is the reason why exception handling is expensive.